cugos/cugos.github.com/meetings/_posts/2019-05-15-cugos_monthly.md

 **[@flott](https://github.com/flott)** will talk about [some tools](https://github.com/flott/kingco-opengeodata) for downloading data from King County's GIS Data Hub and doing batch conversions from Esri File Geodatabase to GeoPackage or PostgreSQL/PostGIS.

+**[@dabreegster](https://github.com/dabreegster)** will give a demo of [A/B Street](https://github.com/dabreegster/abstreet/blob/master/docs/articles/features/article.md), a traffic simulation game set in Seattle, and describe ongoing work with it.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introuduce yourself!
 Please tell us about something cool you are working on

 ## UW Event Wifi